mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

-   Rules on the `esr-localtest-next` and `esr-cdntest-next` channels should be adjusted so that updates to the new ESR are served (sometimes with a watershed on the previous ESR, depending on app requirements; otherwise the rules for the previous ESR can be changed to no longer apply to the `-next` channels).
+   Rules on the `esr-localtest-next` and `esr-cdntest-next` channels should be adjusted so that updates to the new ESR are served (sometimes with a watershed on the previous ESR, depending on app requirements; otherwise the rules for the previous ESR can be changed to no longer apply to the `-next` channels, i.e. remove the wildcard).
    Each `esrXX` rule's `Version` field should be set to `<XY.0` where `XY == XX+1`.

    Before the first release from the new ESR branch, the